DanYellow/template-viewer/README.md

 	- rootDir {String}: Root directory for printscreens. **PRINTSCREENS** ARE ALWAYS PUT IN "printscreens" folder - Default : ".public/".
 	- port {Number}: Server port. - Default 3000
 	- optimization {Boolean}: Precise if you want to optimize the printscreen rendering.
 When it sets to "YES", ONLY new pages are rendered, the old one keep their old image - Default : true
+- Return :
-@returns {Array} : Array of objects.
+	- Array of objects.
 Example of object :
 **{name: __name_of_the_template__ (aka name of the html file), imgPath: __image_path__, url: __link_to_the_template__}**

 ## Note :
 A project is availaible to test.
-It's in the folder "example" To start it :
+It's in the folder "example".
+To start it :
 - cd example
 - npm install